Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 The Nijo Castle in Kyoto, Japan

-Arrive at the Osaka Kansai International Airport where you can pick up a mobile Wi-Fi device and ICOCA transportation card (more on Japan Travel Cards later), then make your way to Kyoto and settle into your accommodations.
+Arrive at the Osaka Kansai International Airport (KIX).
+Here you can pick up a mobile Wi-Fi device and ICOCA transportation card.
+We discuss more about Japan Travel Cards later.
+Then, make your way to Kyoto and settle into our suggested accommodation.

 Lanterns hang from temple in Kyoto, Japan